 Locker Wraps are a great and affordable way to completely transform the look of your school’s hallways or locker rooms.
-Let us help you create an eye-catching design using your school logo, graphics, photos or keywords and use your school lockers to show your passion, pride and loyalty to your school.
+Let us help you create an eye-catching design using your school logo, graphics, photos or keywords.
+Use your school lockers to show your passion, pride and loyalty to your school.

 We will ask you about the basic direction for your project – what space you'd like to brand, and ask about your logo's; school colors (PMS#’s); photos, core values; character words, ect.
 Our Professional Design Team will take over from there.